Lake Wahtopanah

-Lake Wahtopanah, also known as Rivers Reservoir, is a reservoir on the Little Saskatchewan River near the town of Rivers, Manitoba.
+Lake Wahtopanah (Watop̣ana Bde), also known as Rivers Reservoir, is a reservoir on the Little Saskatchewan River near the town of Rivers, Manitoba.
 Its dam is the Rivers Dam.

 It is home to Rivers Provincial Park, located on the west shore of the lake.

-The lake's name is an alternate form of the Indigenous word watopapinah meaning 'canoe people'.
+The lake's name is a diminutive form of the Dakota language word watóp̣a which refers to the act of paddling a canoe or other small boat.

 Details

 The reservoir is about 2000 ft wide and 6 mi long.
 Its deepest point is about 50 ft.
 Riparian flows are regulated by a 4 ft square gated conduit.
 High flows pass over a 110 ft wide concrete chute spillway.
 The reservoir stores about 24500 acre.ft and covers an area of about 1580 acre.

 The drainage area is about 1260 sqmi and extends well into Riding Mountain National Park.

 Rivers Dam supplements water supplies for irrigation, as well as providing the water supply for the town of Rivers, stock watering, and recreation (such as fishing and canoeing).

 The most popular species caught in the lake are northern pike, walleye, and yellow perch.